revdotcom/reverb-self-hosted/onprem-api/local-environment/docker-compose/README.md

 ### Testing the Solution

-To understand how to interact with the on-premise transcription service, use the provided markdown [Postman example collection](/onprem-api/local-environment/postman).
+To understand how to interact with the self-hosted transcription service, use the provided markdown [Postman example collection](/onprem-api/local-environment/postman).
 This collection includes pre-configured requests for submitting audio files, checking transcription status, and retrieving the results.
 It is a great way to get familiar with the service and test its capabilities in your local environment.

 ### Accessing the Services